 About the Author

-That reality sits at the heart of Before Falcons Flew.
+Gail Ow is the author of Before Falcons Flew.

 Speaking